Deep-Symmetry/afterglow/README.md

     (require 'afterglow.examples)
     (in-ns 'afterglow.examples)

 > Start the sample show which runs on DMX universe 1.
-You will want to have OLA
+You will want to
-> configured to at least have an ArtNet universe with that ID so you can watch the
+> have OLA configured to at least have an ArtNet universe with that ID
-> DMX values using its web interface.
-It would be even better if you had an actual
+> so you can watch the DMX values using its web interface.
+It would be
-> DMX interface hooked up, and changed the definition of sample-rig to include
+> even better if you had an actual DMX interface hooked up, and
+> changed the definition of `sample-rig` to include some real lights
-> some real lights you have connected.
+> you have connected.

     (show/start! sample-show)

-> Assign a nice cool blue color to all lights in the sample show
+> Assign a nice cool blue color to all lights in the sample show:

     (show/add-function! sample-show :color blue-cue)